How to start a cinema

 • Internal sound insulation – this is particularly important with multiple screens where a loud soundtrack can leak into the adjoining auditorium

-• Acoustics – acoustic design in cinemas should be considered from feasibility stage – location, auditorium planning etc. through to final commissioning
+• Acoustics – acoustic design in cinemas should be considered from feasibility stage – location, auditorium planning etc. right through to final commissioning

 Catering and bar facilities